wolray/symbol-overlay/readme.md

 - Toggle all overlays of symbol at point: `symbol-overlay-put`
 - Jump between locations of symbol at point: `symbol-overlay-jump-next` & `symbol-overlay-jump-prev`
 - Switch to the closest symbol highlighted nearby: `symbol-overlay-switch-forward` & `symbol-overlay-switch-backward`
+- Minor mode for auto-highlighting symbol at point: `symbol-overlay-mode`
 - Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all`
 - Copy symbol at point: `symbol-overlay-save-symbol`
 - Toggle overlays to be showed in buffer or only in scope: `symbol-overlay-toggle-in-scope`